 Three major categories account for virtually all malignant ovarian tumors.
 Organization of these groups is based on the anatomic structures from which the tumors originate (Fig. 36-1).
 Epithelial ovarian cancers account for 90 to 95 percent of malignant ovarian tumors (Chap.
-35).
+35, p.
+732).
 Germ cell and sex cord–stromal ovarian tumors account for the remaining 5 to 10 percent and have unique qualities that require special management (Quirk, 2005).

 Origins of the three main types of ovarian tumors.